BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

-A music critic of AllMusic named Stephen Thomas Erlewine states that Dion performs her songs with effortless elegance and natural charm of her voice.
-During performance of her French repertoire, Dion mixes her vocal lines with a lot of modulations and nuances.
-Celine Dion singing voice has an emotional intensity that is intimate and tender.
+A music critic of AllMusic named Stephen Thomas Erlewine states that Dion performs her songs with effortless elegance and the natural charm of her voice.
+During the performance of her French repertoire, Dion mixes her vocal lines with a lot of modulations and nuances.
+Celine Dion’s singing voice has an emotional intensity that is intimate and tender.
 Luc Plamondon who composed some of her songs stated the composition of 3 singers as the Québécoise, the English and the French.

 Even at the start of her career, she has been recognized for her vocal restraints.
 Her singing performance closely resembles that of her contemporaries like Mariah Carey and Whitney Houston.
 However, in spite of her perfect singing voice, she received some criticisms for lack of intensity in feeling with regard to her previous songs and singing too much in improper venues.

 It’s no doubt that Celine Dion’s singing voice is recognized as one of its kind in the music industry.
 Her style of being uniquely clear and the pure music tone that she amazingly reflects in her songs is highly recognized in the list of pop music legends.
 In fact, some music experts have revealed that her tone is adaptable to a kind of angelic, warm and tender sound just like her duet w/ Barbra Streisand not so long ago.

 Of course, everyone knows that Celine Dion’s singing voice is incredible and it has power which is polished with skill, grace and amazing force.
 As compared to powerhouse divas like Christina Aguilera who seem to sing high notes in an over-emphasized manner, Celine is able to soar up in a majestic way through her vocals.
 This allows the power and depth of her sound to develop and build her unique voice such as when she sang the famous song entitled “Think Twice” or “All by Myself.”